 Case 2 - The seller bears the risk & responsibility of goods upto the agent’s warehouse.

-There is no risk beyond the loading of goods, so there is no obligation of insurance in an FCA contract.
+There is no risk beyond the loading of goods, so there is no obligation of insurance in a free carrier contract.
 However at the buyer’s request, the seller may also arrange for insurance.

 To pay the price of goods and all the transportation costs from seller’s place to buyer’s nominated place where the goods are unloaded by the seller.